Pesinn/TextMining/README.md

     {
         "id": "ad5bacf54b7a8ce122ba5fb9077aa1e6",
         "domain": "wsj.com",
         "standardized": "['More', 'Than', '1,000', 'Current', 'Former', 'CDC', 'Officers', 'Criticize', 'U.S.', 'Covid-19', 'Response', 'An', 'open', 'letter', 'criticized', 'nation', 'public-health', 'response', 'Covid-19', 'pandemic', 'called']", "date": "20201017"
     }
 ```

-#### Standardization
+### Standardization
 For each article, title and description is concatinated into a single string before standardization processing:

 1. Sentence cleaned with repetitive information from outlets
-    * Some outlets add additional text as postfix of their titles, often included after the last "-" or "|" character in a sentence.
+    -  Some outlets add additional text as postfix of their titles, often included after the last "-" or "|" character in a sentence.
 The purpose of this code is to get rid of that.
     ```python
     # Remove trailing text like "- ABC News" or "| Al Jazeera"
     def split_and_remove_last_part(text, split):
         spl = text.split(split)

         # At least one "split char" is included in text
         if(len(spl) > 1):
             spl.pop()

         return ' '.join(map(str, spl))

     def clean_text(text):
         text = split_and_remove_last_part(text, " - ")
         text = split_and_remove_last_part(text, " | ")
     return text
     ```
-2. Sentence tokenized
+2. Sentence tokenization
-    * "I love this project.
-I hope you also love it" will become: ["I like this project.", "I hope you also like it."]
+    - "I like this project.
+I hope you also like it" will become: ["I like this project.", "I hope you also like it."]
 3. Word tokenization
-    * Tokenize each word in the text. ["I", "like", "this", "project", ".", "I", "hope", "you", "also", "like", "it", "."]
+    - Tokenize each word in the text. ["I", "like", "this", "project", ".", "I", "hope", "you", "also", "like", "it", "."]
 4. Lemmatization
-    * Better -> Good, Rocks -> Rock
+    - Finds the root form of the word: Better -> Good, Rocks -> Rock
 5. Stopwords removed
-    * Stopwords are fetched from the NLTK library and then filtered from the array.
-English is only considered but you can add more language to the language functions if you want to consider more languages.
+    - Stopwords are fetched from the NLTK library and then filtered from the array.
+English is only considered in this case.
+However, more language can be added to the language function to get stopwords from other languages.
     ```python
     def languages():
         return [
             "english"
         ]
     ```
 6. Punctuations removed
-    * .?:!,;‘-’| are removed from the array
+    - .?:!,;‘-’| are removed from the tokenized array

 NLTK is used for lemmatization (3) and to fetch the stopwords (4).
 The logic for all other steps (1) (2) (5) is implemented in this project.
 However, if you set `_useDefault = False`, then NLTK will be used in all steps.
 This implementation was done to provide the option to compare the final result with- and without NLTK.
 Example: